-J 1 J 1 Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., coinsurance and copayments) for the covered care you receive.
+Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.

 Copayments A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.

-Example: When you see your primary care physician, you pay a copayment of \$20 per office visit, and when you go in to an Urgent Care center, you pay \$45 per visit.
+Example: When you see your primary care physician, you pay a copayment of \$10 per office visit, and when you go in the hospital, you pay \$100 per admission.

 Deductible We do not have a deductible.

 Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.

 Example: In our Plan, you pay 30% of our allowance for durable medical equipment.

-Differences between our Plan allowance and the bill After your (copayments and coinsurance) total \$5,500 for self only or \$7000 per family enrollment in any calendar year, you do not have to pay any more for covered services.
+Differences between our Plan allowance and the bill

+After your (copayments and coinsurance) total \$5,500 for self only, \$7,000 for self +1 or \$7000 per family enrollment in any calendar year, you do not have to pay any more for covered services.
 Be sure to keep accurate records of your copayments since you are responsible for informing us when you reach the maximum.

+Your catastrophic protection out-of-pocket maximum

+After your (copayments and coinsurance) total \$5,500 for Self Only or \$7,000 per person for Self Plus One, or \$7000 per Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
+However, copayments for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments for these services:

+Be sure to keep accurate records of your copayments since you are responsible for informing us when you reach the maximum.

+Carryover

-Your catastrophic protection out-of-pocket maximum After your (copayments and coinsurance) total \$5,500 for self only or \$7,000 per family enrollment in any calendar year, you do not have to pay any more for covered services.
-However, copayments for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments for these services: Be sure to keep accurate records of your copayments since you are responsible for informing us when you reach the maximum.
-Carryover If you changed to this Plan during open season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic protection benefit during the prior year will be covered by your old plan if they are for care you received in January before your effective date of coverage in this Plan.
+If you changed to this Plan during open season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic protection benefit during the prior year will be covered by your old plan if they are for care you received in January before your effective date of coverage in this Plan.
 If you have already met your old plan's catastrophic protection benefit level in full, it will continue to apply until the effective date of your coverage in this Plan.
-If you have not met this expense level in full, your old plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to coverage in this Plan.
+If you have not met this expense level in full, your old plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to covered out-of-pocket expenses incurred from that point until the effective date of your coverage in this Plan.
 Your old plan will pay these covered expenses according to this year's benefits; benefit changes are effective January 1.

+When Government facilities bill us

-When Government Facilities Bill Us Facilities of the Department of Veterans Affairs, the Department of Defense and the Indian Health Services are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
+Facilities of the Department of Veterans Affairs, the Department of Defense and the Indian Health Services are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
 They may not seek more than their governing laws allow.
 You may be responsible to pay for certain services and charges.
 Contact the government facility directly for more information.

-Section 5.
 Standard Option Benefits

-See page 13 for how our benefits changed this year.
-Page 69 is a benefits summary.
-Make sure that you review the benefits that are available.
+See page 12 for how our benefits changed this year.
+Page 68 is a benefits summary of the Standard option.
+Make sure that you review the benefits that are available under the option in which you are enrolled.